5 Questions to Ask a Financial Advisor

 3. How do you charge for your services?

 Advisor compensation can get messy.
 One of the first questions to ask is whether the advisor is fee-only, fee-based, or commission-based.
 Fee-only means that the advisor is compensated by charging fees for various services and is never compensated with commissions.
 Commission-based advisors obviously accept commissions for recommending products.
 Fee-based advisors may charge primarily fees for services they provide, but may also accept commissions.
+(People frequently confuse "fee-only" and "fee-based"; there is a difference.)

 If you've decided to go with a fee-only advisor, you still need to ask about the specific business model, as well as a dollar estimate of what you'll pay for the advisor's services in a given year.
 (Ask for an estimate that includes underlying investment fees, too.)
 Here's an overview of the key ways in which advisors charge for their services.